 Grown by: Steve Sperry of Johnston, R.I.

 To grow a giant pumpkin, you need seeds with the right genes.
 In 1981 Howard Dill of Nova Scotia, Canada, broke the world record with a 493.5-pound pumpkin.
 You can still spot pumpkins descended from Dill’s record setter by their bright-orange coloring.
-After nearly 40 years of selective breeding, today’s giants can exceed 2,000 pounds.
+After over 40 years of selective breeding, today’s giants can exceed 2,000 pounds.

 Pumpkin Carving Tips and Tricks

 Try choosing a pumpkin with a healthy, dark-green stem.